01 of 04

 Back inside, the soundtrack swells as the train banks left and right and soars through light effects.
 Near the end, the passengers' blue train encounters a virtual red train, and the race is on.
 The red train ducks underneath, emerges on the other side of the blue train, and crashes in a (simulated) fiery explosion.
 The train decelerates in a mirrored tunnel similar to the launch tunnel.

-I rode Tron several times, and every ride was exhilarating.
-The front provides an unobstructed view and allows riders to better assume the role of the movies' Kevin Flynn (Jeff Bridges) by pretending that they alone are careening wildly through the Grid.
+We rode Tron several times, and every ride was exhilarating.
+The front provides an unobstructed view and allows riders to better assume the role of the movies’ Kevin Flynn (Jeff Bridges) by pretending that they alone are careening wildly through the Grid.
 The last seats give passengers the perspective of the full train.
 It is quite cool to see the rest of the riders, with their identity discs and neon tires glowing, as the train navigates through the tricked-out course.
-Given the view and the extra dose of airtime, I preferred the back.
+Given the view and the extra dose of airtime, We preferred the back.

 Until the Magic Kingdom at Disney World builds and opens its... version, the mainland China park is the only Disney park to offer Tron Lightcycle Power Run.
 Perhaps the world's coolest coaster, it is among the top reasons to visit Shanghai Disneyland.